Study Abroad - Shakespeare and the Theatre

 December 28, 2017 - January 14, 2018

 There is no better place to study Shakespeare than on the banks of the Thames, the alleys of Eastcheap, and amidst the architecture and vistas that he knew.
 Although Shakespeare’s texts provide us with some of our richest literary experiences, the playwright hardly thought about publication.
 The theater was a living, money-making scheme, shaped by its location outside the city walls, by immediate political situations, and by the actors and patrons who entered the gates of the playhouse.
-This course will teach Shakespeare as one of history’s great artists – whose greatness was forged within the contingencies and pressures of the real world.
-Much of that world is still there to be
+This course teaches Shakespeare as one of history’s great artists – whose greatness was forged within the contingencies and pressures of the real world.
+Much of that world is still there to be studied and experienced.Students can choose one of the following courses:

 - Theatre 385: Shakespeare